Now that vacation rentals are open, what should I be aware of before I head out on vacation?

 While the state may have relaxed restrictions on travel and vacation rentals, some local governments may had tighter restrictions than the state.
 Please check with the town where you will be vacationing to see what restrictions may be in place for your vacation.

-There are still shortages of some products in stores, and since you may not be able to find the following in most stores we recommend you bring these items with you for your vacation.
+There may be shortages of some products in stores, and since you may not be able to find the following in some stores we recommend you bring these items with you for your vacation.

 - Toilet paper